 So, before jumping to conclusions and blaming your RAM for the problem, check that the sticks are securely in place.

 Low storage drive space

-Your gaming PC could be taking longer to boot because your drive space is full.
-That means that you have so many files on your drive that your PC takes longer to read and reboot.
+Your gaming PC could take longer to boot because your drive space is full.
+That means you have so many files on your drive that your PC takes longer to read and reboot.